 June 22: Brooklyn

 Students attending the American University of Paris, John Cabot University, Franklin University Switzerland or Richmond, the American International University in London are invited to learn more about preparing for a semester abroad.
 Topics such as travel documents, packing and course planning will be covered.

 Spring Admit Phone Appointments

 Dates: Various appointments available in May and June

 No matter what your plans may be for the fall, we invite you to schedule a 20-minute, one-on-one phone appointment with Spring Admission Program staff to get your questions answered.
-Registration for this event will be available starting May 17.

 Director, Student Development Programs